ejreymond-christensen/node-hangmanCLI/README.md

 # node-hangmanCLI
- a hangman command-line game using constructor functions
+ a hangman command-line game using constructor functions.

  ### Rugby World Cup Hangman
 This is a hangman game that is run through the terminal with node.